Home About Us Bikes Rallies Tech Help Merchandise Classifieds Newsletters Turbo People Photos Forum Links

 First off, many Kawasaki Turbos came from the factory too lean-burning to even idle properly.
 Another symptom of a lean burn is a noticeable stumble off-idle.
 Fortunately you don't have to live with a "bucking bronco" Turbo.

 The cure is rather simple.
 Backout the four tiny screws that secure the Throttle Position Sensor (TPS) cover (unscrew each a little at a time - they're designed to stay in the cover).
 The TPS is attached to the right side of the fuel injector throttle bodies and the cover has the silver "DFI" insignia.
-Notice that the TPS is held in place with two adjusting screws with a globe of yellow paint on each head.
+Notice that the TPS is held in place with two adjusting screws with a glob of yellow paint on each head.

 With the engine fully warmed loosen the two adjusting screws just enough so the TPS can be rotated.
 Now simply turn the TPS (turning to the right richens the mixture - to the left leans it out) in VERY small increments (it's an extremely sensitive sensor) until you find the spot where the engine idles best.
 Turning the TPS to the right also raises RPM so you'll have to lower it by turning the throttle adjustment knob on the left side of the throttle bodies.
 Keep rpm at about 1,000 to 1,500 during this adjustment.
 When you've found the "sweet spot," tighten the adjusting screws, reinstall the cover and take a road test.
 Chances are that's all you'll need to do to cure the low-speed bucking.

 If that doesn't work the bike may need an adjustable fuel pressure regulator.
-These are available from Horsepower Unlimited (615-824-6116) for about $90 and your old regulator.
+These are available from Mike Chestnut of Horsepower Unlimited (615-824-6116) for about $90 and your old regulator.
 By playing around with the adjusting bolt, which unfortunately is at the bottom of the regulator making convenient adjustment difficult, you can raise the fuel pressure to the injectors thereby richening the mixture.
 This is a sure-fire cure for stumbling Turbos that won't respond to TPS adjustment.

 High-mileage Kaw Turbos (over 35,000 miles) that are experiencing erratically fluctuating idle speeds most likely are in need of a new TPS.
 If you're constantly adjusting idle with the left-side throttle adjustment knob and can't seem to keep the idle steady this is more-than-likely the culprit.
 Check your service manual (you do have one, don't you?) for the TPS diagnostic procedure.
 It's quite simple and can be accomplished with a hand-held multitester in 5 to 10 minutes.
 New TPSs will set you back about $300 (ouch).
-If you're lucky you might be able to find one in a salvage yard for half that.
+If you're lucky you might be able to find one in a salvage yard or on ebay for half that.
 And no, a TPS from an old fuel-injected GPz1100 won't work on your 750 Turbo.

 Manifolds (the rubber boots that hold the fuel injector bodies to the cylinder head) are prone to cracking (especially on the non-visible side that mates to the cylinder head) and leaking.
 A telltale sign is a mist of fuel around the area of the manifolds.
 You'll have to remove the surge tank and disconnect the throttle bodies to gain access to the manifolds.
 Expect to do this about every 20-30,000 miles.
 Chestnut stocks these at about $10 each.

 A few Turbo gas tanks are known to seep fuel along the surface where the "tang" is brazened to the back underside of the tank.
 Mike Chestnut of Horsepower Unlimited says JB Weld will do the trick, but I prefer to have the junction re-brazened at a radiator repair shop (no more than $50).
 But first get a guarantee from whoever is doing the brazening that the tanks topside painted surface won't be harmed.
 If he shrugs his shoulders, scratches his head and says, "Well, I'll try my best," find someone else.
+If you're in the market to buy a 750 Turbo any you're likely to come across has already had this procedure done so don't sweat it.

 Continuous drive chains are recommended for the Turbos.
 Riveted master links are your next best alternative.
 If you prefer a press-fitted master link chain have the link welded or check it often.
 Kaw Turbos love to throw out master link clips which allow the link to back out and smash into the chainguard and/or the shift mechanism cover.